alorence/django-modern-rpc/docs/config/server.rst

 GET requests redirection
 ^^^^^^^^^^^^^^^^^^^^^^^^

-By default, when the server receive a request on a non-POST method, a "Method Not Allowed (405)" response is returned.
+By default, when the server receives a request with a non-POST method, a "Method Not Allowed (405)" response is returned.
-Sometimes, you may need to allow GET requests to really return a page, for example to display some documentation about the RPC server.
+Sometimes, you may need to allow GET requests to return a page, for example to display some documentation about the RPC server.

-For that use case, server can be configured with ``redirect_get_request_to`` argument.
-It allows any value accepted by ``django.shortcuts.redirect`` function (see `official redirect() docs`_).
+For that use case, the server can be configured with the ``redirect_get_request_to`` argument.
+It accepts any value accepted by ``django.shortcuts.redirect`` function (see `official redirect() docs`_).
 When configured, a permanent redirection to the corresponding location will be returned on GET requests.